In this article

 Lozenges may not guarantee a cure for your sore throat, but they will help relieve the pain.

 Over-the-counter (OTC) medications like ibuprofen and naproxen sodium may help reduce swelling and throat irritation.
+Be careful about taking these or other non-steroidal anti-inflammatory drugs (NSAIDs) after alcohol use.
+They can increase gastritis symptoms.

 These OTC medications may also assist in relieving alcohol-induced headaches.